mrbric23/smtp_builder/README.md

 You will be able to mass send emails without any limit.

-An online version is available [here](https://smtp-builder.com) with auto DNS management.
+An online version is available [here](https://smtp-builder.com) with auto DNS management and script execution.

 ## Features